2017–18 NJIT Highlanders women's basketball team

-The 2017–18 NJIT Highlanders women's basketball team represents New Jersey Institute of Technology during the 2017–18 NCAA Division I women's basketball season.
-The Highlanders, led by sixth year head coach Steve Lanpher, play their home games at the Wellness and Events Center.
-They were third year members of the Atlantic Sun Conference.
-They finished the season 4–26, 2–12 in A-Sun play to finish in last place.
-They lost in the quarterfinals of A-Sun Tournament to Florida Gulf Coast.
+The 2017–18 NJIT Highlanders women's basketball team represented New Jersey Institute of Technology during the 2017–18 NCAA Division I women's basketball season.
+The Highlanders, led by sixth-year head coach Steve Lanpher, played their home games at the Wellness and Events Center in Newark, New Jersey.
+They were third-year members of the Atlantic Sun Conference (A-Sun).
+They finished the season 4–26, 2–12 in A-Sun play, to finish in last place.
+They lost in the quarterfinals of A-Sun tournament to Florida Gulf Coast.

-On March 8, head coach Steve Lanpher resigns.
-He finished at NJIT with a sixth year record of 55–124.
+On March 8, 2018, head coach Steve Lanpher resigned.
+He finished at NJIT with a six-year record of 55–124.